Rudra-G-23/rural-financial-inclusion-govt-scheme-recommendation/meta/timeline-log.md

     - So update the data dict because all the data is labeled
     - Two hour is finished time is off I don't go the collage
     - I change me mind to go the college due to the project phrase so

+- **Nov 1, 2025**
+  - 07:05 IST >> level 03 EDA 01
+    - I think, I finished this eda within the 1 hour
+    - But I take the 2 hour almost
+    - After dinner I started again for the level 5
+    - It contains fewer features,
+    - So I to the quick EDA